JohnTelford/rstblog/source/av.rst

    SAE J3016

-Human driver monitors the driving .................................
+Human Driver Monitors The Driving .................................

 Level 0 - No Automation.